How To Switch Back To the Classic Outlook View

 Why Change Back to Old Outlook?

-Microsoft Outlook was first released in the 1990s, and it came bundled with Microsoft Office.
-Since then, it has become associated with enterprise email and calendaring, but many people also rely on it for personal purposes.
+Microsoft Outlook was first released in the 1990s with Microsoft Office and is now a go-to for enterprise email and calendaring, though many use it for personal tasks as well.

 People who install the redesigned version typically notice two things: Outlook looks different and some features are missing, such as the ability to create a new contact list.